A Tryst in a 1000-Year Old Cave in Bali

 I linger around for a while as the performers leave and then walk towards Tanah Lot one last time.

 As the waves lash the rocks, it sounds almost like another ritual.
-I slowly retrace my steps, thinking of the day spent in the company of gods, demons and spirits.
+I slowly retraced my steps, thinking of the day spent in the company of gods, demons and spirits.

 Read more GoNOMAD stories by Lakshmi Sharath: